antononcube/Raku-Jupyter-Chatbook/README.md

 ["Raku Literate Programming via command line pipelines"](https://www.youtube.com/watch?v=2UjAdQaKof8), [AAv1], (4.5 min.)

 **LLM usage:** Markdown cells with messages to be send to OpenAI or PaLM can be specified.
 See [AA2, AA3].
+Additionally, Raku has dedicated packages for accessing OpenAI and PaLM, and the creation of LLM functions and LLM chat objects.

 ### Mathematica notebooks

 The creation of Jupyter notebooks was inspired from [Mathematica's](https://www.wolfram.com/mathematica/?source=nav) notebooks.
-(Jupyter, instead of S-expressions uses JSON format.)
+Jupyter, instead of hierarchical S-expressions uses the hierarchical JSON format.

 So, instead of using Jupyter's framework for having a *Raku notebook solution*, the much more mature framework of Mathematica can be used.
 See: